Who is a Jew according to the Bible?

 Or is God the God of Jews only?
 Is he not the God of Gentiles also?
 Yes, of Gentiles also . . .
 Romans 3:29 (NASB)

 Who is a Jew biblically?
-The answer is that any physical descendant of Jacob or Israel is a Jew at this point in history.
+The answer is that anyone who is a physical descendant of Jacob or Israel.
 Some teach that the real Jews are those who have been spiritually reborn.
 Such teaching misses the obvious that there are Jews by physical birth and there are those who are Jews spiritually (Romans 2:29; 9:6; Galatians 3:28-29).

 1. Willem A. VanGemeren.
 Dictionary of Old Testament Theology & Exegesis. vol. 2.
 Zondervan Publishing House.
 1997. pp. 415-416.